Tag Archives: Minnesota

 Excess Mortality as a Canary in the Coal Mine for COVID Disparities

-by JP Leider and Elizabeth Wrigley-Field Minnesota has been in the news in recent months, for all the wrong reasons.
+Minnesota has been in the news in recent months, for all the wrong reasons.
 The murder of George Floyd by a Minneapolis police officer in the midst of a seemingly uncontrollable COVID-19 pandemic again shone a light on the tremendous disparities and inequities present in the state.
-The governor of Minnesota, Tim Walz, noted
+The governor of Minnesota, Tim Walz, noted that Minnesota is one of the

 Read more